Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

-\begin{remark} When the $j$-invariant of $E$ is either 0 or 1728, we are not able to exactly determine the index of the image of $\rho_{E}$ in $\mathcal{N}_{\delta,\phi}(\widehat{\mZ})$, but we can exclude the possibility of certain indices occurring. \end{remark}
+\begin{remark} When the $j$-invariant of $E$ is either 0 or 1728, we are not able to exactly determine the index of the image of $\rho_{E}$ in $\mathcal{N}_{\delta,\phi}(\widehat{\mZ})$, but we can exclude the possibility of certain indices occurring.
+Our work provides a different proof of certain cases of a more general result of Campagna and Pengo \cite{CampagnaAndPengo}, whose work we were not aware of until after our paper was finished.
+In their work (\cite[Corollary 4.6]{CampagnaAndPengo}) they show that for an elliptic curve over $\Q$ with CM by an order $\mathcal{O}_{K,f}$ of an imaginary quadratic field, the index of the image of $\rho_E$ in $\mathcal{N}_{\delta,\phi}(\widehat{\mZ})$ is $|\mathcal{O}_{K,f}^\times|$.
+Moreover, in \cite[Theorem 5.5]{CampagnaAndPengo}, they analyze the level where the entanglement happens. \end{remark}

+\begin{remark} We also mention another work of Campagna and Pengo \cite{CampagnaPengo:HowBig} which studies how large the image of $\rho_E(G_{\Q})$ is inside of a subgroup $\mathcal{G(E/\Q)}$ of $\Aut(T(E))$ when $E/\Q$ is a CM elliptic curve.
+They provide a closed formula for the index $[\mathcal{G(E/\Q)} : \rho_{E}(G_{\Q})]$ using the classical theory of complex multiplication.
+We refer the reader to \textit{loc.~cit.~}Section 2 for the definition of $\mathcal{G(E/\Q)}$. \end{remark}

 Our final result concerns entanglements for principally polarized abelian varieties $A$ over $\Q$ of arbitrary dimension.
 The definition of entanglements in terms of intersection of division fields carries over for abelian varieties, however the group theoretic definitions require more care as the determinant of the mod $n$ image of Galois associated to $A$ over $\Q$ need not be surjective.
 In Section \ref{sec:explainedhigherdim}, we generalize a result of the authors concerning an infinite family of elliptic curves over $\Q$ with a Weil $(2,n)$-entanglement of type $\zZ{3}$ to the setting of principally polarized abelian varieties.